kiaanonthehub/Dewey-Decimal-System/README.md

 ## Task 1

 ###Technical Requirements
--Make use of a list to store the generated call numbers - I integrated a Single Linked List and List -I have implemented a recusive quick sort algorithm
+-  Make use of a list to store the generated call numbers - I integrated a Single Linked List and List
+-  I have implemented a recusive quick sort algorithm

 ### Gamification Features
 -Leaderboard